 - Physical you may have side effects or symptoms that change how your body works or looks.
-This could include problems getting or keeping an erection, or changes to the vagina. - Emotional you may be dealing with stress, worry or other difficult feelings. - Practical your usual routines or roles may change.
+This could include problems getting or keeping an erection, or changes to the vagina.
+Or you may feel too tired for sex. - Emotional you may be dealing with stress, worry or other difficult feelings. - Practical your usual routines or roles may change.